BiscuitPrime/BiscuitPrime/README.md

 ### 🍬 Boris & la Chocolaterie

 A 2D-plateformer arcade game where you have to collect points to win.
+Try to escape the chocolate factory to earn points !

+The game was made as part of a marketing stunt for the <a href="">BDA</a>'s party on the theme of _Charlie and the Chocolate Factory_.
+It was designed to be played on an arcade, with leaderboards (not included in itch.io version).

 I was the **project manager** and **lead developper** during this project.
 You can see our game's itch.io page <a href="https://biscuitprime.itch.io/boris-la-chocolaterie">here</a>.